jeremy928/social2wp-wp-plugin/readme.txt

 **How it works:**

-1. Create an account at social2wp.com and connect your Instagram
+1. Install and activate this plugin on your WordPress site
-2. Install and activate this plugin on your WordPress site
+2. Go to **Settings → Social2WP** and click **Connect to Social2WP**
-3. Copy the plugin sync endpoint URL from Settings → Social2WP
+3. Create a Social2WP account and start your subscription
-4. Paste it into your Social2WP dashboard when connecting this WordPress site
+4. Connect your Instagram account through Facebook
 5. Social2WP handles the rest — your Instagram posts arrive here automatically

 Images are downloaded from Instagram and stored in your WordPress Media Library.
 The first image in each post is set as the featured image.
 Each post links back to the original Instagram post.